PiotrCynowski/2D-Scroll-Arcade-Game/README.md

 In main scene there are 4 prefabs:

-- Background Scrolled Image - to control scroll speed in X axis of background
+- Background Scrolled Image -
+float X pos Bckg Img - to control scroll speed in X axis of background

-- Player Stats -
+- Player Stats - with attributes for Player last score, best result

 - PlayerObject